fallenreaper/t3-sample/README.md

 A perk of upload thing, beyond the use for demos is the ability for a user to upload the data with your respective tokens to their site directly, allowing you to bypass the "over-the-wire" costs that some companies like Vercel may charge as file content sizes can count against people for throughput etc.

 [uploadthing.](https://docs.uploadthing.com/)

+# NextJs Taint
+Currently experimental, you can look in the `react` module and see some of their experimental functions.
+You can use some of them to wrap data objects and tell them what they would never want to release to the user.
+Examples are things like PII, addresses, or anything similar to that.

+While I didnt implement it at the moment, it is great to hide anything from leaking to the server.